safirex/kakuyomuDownloader/README.md

-# kakyomuDownloader
+# kakuyomuDownloader

-A simple python app permitting to easily download novel chapters from kakuyomu.jp
+A simple python app permitting to batch download novel chapters from kakuyomu.jp

 ### instructions
 * launch with 'python kakuyomu.py'